Best Vanguard Index Stock & Bond Funds: How To Invest (+ tips)

 Here’s the split that I use:

-- Of the stock portion, 70% in US stocks, 30% in international stocks.
+- Of the stock portion, 70% is in US stocks and 30% in international stocks.

 That’s a super simple yet very effective three-fund lazy portfolio.
 It requires almost no effort to maintain and has gotten me a handsome 10% annual return during the decade-long bull market that we’ve had.

-In general, weight more heavily towards stocks when you’re younger.
-Then weight more heavily towards bonds as you get close to retirement.
+In general, weigh more heavily towards stocks when you’re younger.
+Then weigh more heavily towards bonds as you get closer to retirement.